 For instance, Michelle Obama, the former US First Lady, and Barack Obama, the former US President, shared personal experiences through their books “Becoming” and “The Promised Land,” respectively.

-In that way, an average American, including others beyond borders, will know how it was like to manage the White House-related affairs, which is surreal for everyone who never stepped into the home of the most influential people on Earth.
+In that way, an average American, including others beyond borders, will know what it was like to manage White House-related affairs, which is surreal for everyone who never stepped into the home of the most influential people on Earth.

 5. You become a calmer person.

-I am not sure if you could relate to this, but I find it challenging to get as honest with myself as possible, even if I only have to jot them down.
-It seems that each page has listening ears that bring comfort and a strange sense of peace and apology.
+I am unsure if you could relate to this, but I find it challenging to get as honest with myself as possible, even if I only have to jot them down.
+Each page seems to have listening ears that bring comfort and a strange sense of peace and apology.

 6. You learn faster.

-According to William Zinsser, a best-selling author, and former journalist, and educator, you tend to learn faster about anything when you write the lessons down.
+According to William Zinsser, a best-selling author, former journalist, and educator, you learn faster about anything when you write the lessons down.

-His arguments are so powerful and relatable among educators that it sold more than 1.5 million copies and counting.
-He said that understanding the urge for clarity and simplicity in writing is a key to good writing.
+His arguments are so powerful and relatable among educators that they sold more than 1.5 million copies and counting.
+He said that understanding the urge for clarity and simplicity in writing is the key to good writing.

 In my separate post, I wrote about this book in detail.
 So, I highly recommend you read my post about “On Writing Well.”